henry-hai/barber_website/README.md

 # Henry Hai's Barbershop

 Welcome to Henry Hai's Barbershop, where style meets precision.
-Since 2013, we've been providing top-notch barbering services, ensuring that every client leaves looking and feeling their best.
+Since 2013, I've been providing luxury barbering services, ensuring that every client leaves looking and feeling their best.

 ## Table of Contents
 - [Features](#features)